farhan2077/happy-plant/README.md

 <div align="center">
     <h1>Happy Plant</h1>

-<strong>A project using microcontroller and web technologies to make sure your plants are always happy</strong>
+<strong>A project using microcontroller and web technologies to keep your plants happy</strong>

 </div>